DominikNeu/HE-WebtechnologyUsability-at.fhj.iit/README.md

       Mahmood Attia

 # Information
-  The results are summarized in the report "Heuristische Evaluierung.docx".
+  The results are summarized in the report "he.pdf".
-  The overview of all results int the Excel-sheed "helist.xlsx".
+  The overview of all results in the Excel-sheed "helist.xlsx".
   In the log directory are the log-files of each evaluator.
   In the videos and images directorys are the negative/positive results visualized.